chjdev/chjdev.github.io/_posts/2016-01-23-hyperloglog.md

 * and, the topic of this post and basis for many of such questions: estimate the cardinality of elements in a set

-They work by making smart observations about the internal structure of the data and it's correlation with statistic insights.
+They work by making smart observations about the internal structure of the data and its correlation with statistical insights.
 For example HyperLogLog is based on the likelihood of encountering a specific pattern of 0s in the datum and relating that to the size of the cardinality *probably* necessary to find it.
 More on that [later](#hyperloglog).